enzo-project/enzo-e/doc/source/user/problem_initial.rst

    parallel-scaling studies with load balancing.

 ``"shock_tube"``
-   Initialize an axis-aligned shocktube test problem for the VL+CT MHD solver.
+   Initialize an axis-aligned shock tube test problem (Primarily used for testing the VL+CT MHD solver).

 ``"soup"``